IslamEhab/In-Application-Programming-Bootloader/ReadME.txt

 5)FLash Erase    05 (address 32bit) (Num of pages)
 6)Direct Jump    06 (address to jump)

+Example to Burn an Image
+You will Find it in debug folder as "blink_LED_0x0801D000.hex"
 //Starting Address 0x0801D000
 Starting Address 0x0801E400
 HEX File Size 5k